Spanish protectorate in Morocco: Background

-At a time when other European nations were acquiring or expanding their colonial empires, Spain was losing the last remnants of hers following the disastrous war of 1898, which had forced Spaniards to acknowledge the second-rate status of their army.
+In the late 19th century, Spain was losing most of the last remnants of its once global empire following the Spanish–American War.
 However, their government found it necessary to show an active interest in expansion in northern Morocco.
 That country, if only because of its geographical position and the presence of the presidios of Ceuta, and Melilla, could not be ignored by the Spaniards despite their lack of enthusiasm for new colonial enterprises, with the exception of the enthusiastic pro-colonial africanista party of which King Alfonso XIII was a proponent.

-During the last decades of the 19th century, Spain observed with apprehension the increasing interference of Britain and France in the region.
+During the last decades of the 19th century, Spain observed the increasing interference of Britain and France in the region.
 The most coherently expressed reason for intervention was fear for the strategic security of Spain.
 Among others, the Liberal leader Montero Ríos stated that if northwestern Morocco were to come under the civil or military protectorate of France, Spain would see itself besieged perpetually in the north and south by the same power.
 Furthermore, recent finds of iron ore near Melilla convinced many that Morocco contained vast mineral wealth.

 The key motivation for intervention, although less openly stated, was the belief that Morocco was Spain's last chance to maintain its position in the Concert of Europe, as it was the one area in which it could claim sufficient interest to generate some diplomatic strength with respect to the European powers.
 There was also the then-widespread belief in Europe that colonies increased a nation's prestige.
 Those beliefs encouraged Spanish politicians to adopt a forward policy in Morocco.